jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - **Serverless architecture** (AKA **function as a service (FaaS)**): cloud computing where code is managed by the customer and the platform (i.e. supporting hardware and software) or servers are managed by the CSP
     - Note that FaaS is a subcategory of PaaS
     - Applications developed on serverless architecture are similar to microservices, and each function is created to operate independently and autonomously
-    - A serverless model, as in other CSP models, is a shared security model,and your org and the CSP share security responsibility
+    - A serverless model, as in other CSP models, is a shared security model, and your org and the CSP share security responsibility

 - 3.5.12 Embedded systems
   - **Embedded systems**: any form of computing component added to an existing mechanical or electrical system for the purpose of providing automation, remote control, and/or monitoring; usually including a limited set of specific functions